-So this is VERY IMPORTANT: Mark the back of your shutters with where you took them down from.
-Unfortunately the roofers who took mine down didn’t do this so it was a major pain in the butt to figure out what shutter went where.
+Mark the back of your shutters with where you took them down from.
+Unfortunately, the roofers who took mine down didn’t do this so it was a major pain in the butt to figure out what shutter went where.

 With a spray nozzle on my hose, a plastic bristle brush and some Dawn I scrubbed and rinsed the shutters well and then I set them in the sun to dry and sit overnight.